Crust punk: 1980s

-American crust punk began in New York City, also in the mid-1980s, with the work of Nausea.
+American crust punk began in New York City, in the mid-1980s, with the work of Nausea.
 The group emerged from the Lower East Side squat scene and New York hardcore, living with Roger Miret of Agnostic Front.
 The early work of Neurosis, from San Francisco, also borrowed from Amebix, and inaugurated crust punk on the West Coast.
-Disrupt (Boston), Antischism (South Carolina), MISERY and Destroy (Minneapolis) were also significant U.S. crust groups.
+Disrupt (Boston), Antischism (South Carolina), Misery and Destroy (Minneapolis) were also significant U.S. crust groups.